 - Do I need a partner?

 - No!
 Most people come without a partner.
-In our lessons, we rotate partners every few minutes to make sure everyone gets a chance to try new styles.
+Lindy Hop is a social dance and the expectation is that everyone dances with everyone.
+In our lessons, we rotate partners every few minutes so students can meet everyone and practice dancing with different partners.
 We encourage dancing with as many partners as possible to improve your skills!

 - Do you do Jitterbug?
 Or West Coast?
 Or Lindy?
 Or…

-- Here are SwingCville, we do the dances that were popular in the 1920’s-40’s, namely Lindy Hop, Charleston, Balboa, East Coast Swing, and Blues.
-Jitterbug is an older word that basically means the same thing as East Coast Swing and/or Lindy Hop, so yes, we do that!
+- Here are SwingCville, we do the dances that were popular in the 1920’s-40’s, namely Lindy Hop, Charleston, Balboa, 6-Count Swing, and Blues.
+Jitterbug is an older word that basically means the same thing as 6-Count and/or Lindy Hop, so yes, we do that!
 West Coast Swing is a dance that came after the swing era, and we don’t usually do that here at SwingCville.
 If you are interested in West Coast Swing, you might be looking for our friends at the similarly named Charlottesville Swing Dance Society.

 - What should I wear?

 - Wear something comfortable that you can move in!
 Some people get gussied up with a light dress or a shirt and tie, while some people show up in jeans and a t-shirt.
 Just remember that you will be dancing with other people, so make sure that your shirt is clean, and pack an extra (or two) in case it gets hot.
 Wear comfortable, flat-soled shoes.
 You do not need to go out and purchase new dance shoes, but we do recommend that beginners stay away from high heels or soles with a lot of tread.
 On the rare occasions that we have a band playing for the Cville Savoy, semiformal-ish attire is suggested.